Harris to become first woman with presidential power while Biden is under anesthesia for routine colonoscopy - KESQ

 President Joe Biden on Friday will temporarily transfer power to Vice President Kamala Harris while he is under anesthesia for a routine colonoscopy, White House press secretary Jen Psaki told reporters.

-Biden arrived Friday morning at Walter Reed Medical Center to undergo a routine annual physical — his first physical in office as the oldest first-term president in US history.
+Biden, who turns 79 on Saturday, arrived Friday morning at Walter Reed Medical Center to undergo his first routine annual physical since taking office.

 It’s routine for a vice president to assume presidential powers while the president undergoes a medical procedure that requires anesthesia.
 Then-Vice President Dick Cheney did so on multiple occasions when then-President George W. Bush underwent routine colonoscopies.